jdmartin/gutenberg-text-splitter/README.md

 If you are processing a file where chapter content is enclosed inside `<div>`, then the program will see the `<div>` and grab all children until the next one (or the end of the file) and save these into a chapter.

-If you are processing a file where chapter content is only demarcated by `<h2>` or `<h2>` or something like this, then then program will grab all siblings of these elements until the next one (or the end of the file) and save these into a chapter.
+If you are processing a file where chapter content is only demarcated by `<h2>` or `<hr>` or something like this, then then program will grab all siblings of these elements until the next one (or the end of the file) and save these into a chapter.

 This is not a perfect system, and improvements are being devised.
 One obvious complication is the presence of siblings with the same name... name + attribute detection is planned to fix this.